joshbegley/nyt-latest/README.md

 `Ex-law enforcement officials said the administration’s declarations that the killing was justified elicited questions about the F.B.I.’s willingness to scrutinize the agent who fatally shot an unarmed activist.`\
 https://nytimes.com/2026/01/10/us/politics/trump-ice-shooting-response-minneapolis.html

-**The Briefing: Algeria 0 Nigeria 2 – Osimhen's leap, Iwobi's pass and a statement Super Eagles display**\
+**The Briefing: Algeria 0 Nigeria 2 – Osimhen's leap, Iwobi's pass and what happened after full-time?**\
 `Could Nigeria be the new AFCON favourites after making light work of Algeria?`\
 https://nytimes.com/athletic/6949014/2026/01/10/algeria-0-nigeria-2-osimhen-iwobi-afcon/